voxmea/conduit/doc/conduit.rst

 -------------

 - Namespaces provided through registrars
-- **Individual components should be contextually unaware** (they don't know what they connect to, nor the namespace they work in)
+- **Individual components should be contextually unaware** (they do not know what they connect to, nor the namespace they work in)
 - Higher-level configuration performed by connecting channels from separate registrars

     - Connections performed by configuration code, not model code